ehealth-ua/doctors/README.md

-# doctors
+# doctors (Proof of Concept)
-Registry for doctors and hispitals
+Registry for doctors and hospitals, Proof of Concept

+Java
+Hibernate